Schweber/hdrop/README.md

 > bind = $mainMod, c, exec, hdrop foot -a foot_1
 > bind = $mainMod CTRL, c, exec, hdrop foot -a foot_2

+> \[!NOTE]
-Note: defining a class name is only necessary when running several instances of the same program.
+> Defining a class name is only necessary when running several instances of the same program.

 If you want to run a program on boot and have it wait in the background until called up by hdrop you can use this: